Foundation (nonprofit): France

-There are not many Foundations in comparison to the rest of Europe.
+There are not many foundations in comparison to the rest of Europe.
 In practice public administration requires at least €1 million necessary.
-States representatives have a mandatory seat in the Board.
+State representatives have a mandatory seat in the board.

 Germany

 German regulations allow the creation of any foundation for public or private purposes in keeping with the concept of a gemeinwohlkonforme Allzweckstiftung ("general-purpose foundation compatible with the common good").
 A foundation should not have commercial activities as its main purpose, but they are permitted if they serve the main purpose of the foundation.
 There is no minimum starting capital, although in practice at least €50,000 is considered necessary.

 A German foundation can either be charitable or serve a private interest.
 Charitable foundations enjoy tax exemptions.
 If they engage in commercial activities, only the commercially active part of the entity is taxed.
 A family foundation serving private interests is taxed like any other legal entity.
 There is no central register for German foundations.

 Only charitable foundations are subject to supervision by state authorities.
 Family foundations are not supervised after establishment.
 All forms of foundations can be dissolved, however, if they pursue anti-constitutional aims.
 Foundations are supervised by local authorities within each state (Bundesland) because each state has exclusive legislative power over the laws governing foundations.

-In contrast to many other countries, German law allows a tax sheltered charitable foundation to distribute up to one third of its profit to the founder and his next of kin, if they are needy, or to maintain the founder's grave.
+In contrast to many other countries, German law allows a tax-sheltered charitable foundation to distribute up to one-third of its profit to the founder and his next of kin, if they are needy, or to maintain the founder's grave.
 These benefits are subject to taxation.

 As of 2008, there are about 15,000 foundations in Germany, about 85% of them charitable foundations.
 More than 250 charitable German foundations have existed for more than 500 years; the oldest dates back to 1509.
 There are also large German corporations owned by foundations, including Bertelsmann, Bosch, Carl Zeiss AG and Lidl.
 Foundations are the main providers of private scholarships to German students.